QuantEcon/lecture-source-jl/rst_files/testing.rst

 There are a few different kinds of test, each with different purposes

-* *Unit testing* makes sure that individual pieces of a project function as expected
+* *Unit testing* makes sure that individual pieces of a project work as expected

-* *Integration testing* makes sure that they work together as expected
+* *Integration testing* makes sure that they fit together as expected

 * *Regression testing* makes sure that behavior is unchanged over time

 In this lecture, we'll focus on unit testing

+In general, well-written tests (which also guard against regression, for example by comparing function output to hardcoded values) are sufficient for most small projects

 The ``Test`` Module
 -------------------------